AIforEvents

 7 Event Planners Share How They Actually Use AI Every Day

-Seven anonymous planners describe real daily AI habits: drafting emails, cleaning notes, building agendas, and sanity-checking copy.
+Seven anonymised planners share real habits: RFPs, client emails, matchmaking, budgets, reports, briefings, and email sequences.
 No hype.
 Just what gets used on busy weeks.

 Read more →

-A planner pausing at an event venue before doors open, holding a radio and a printed run sheet
+Planner standing at a venue before doors open with a headset and printed run sheet

 Trust-building and opinion